Our Health Program

 Veterinary recommendations vary for deworming puppies, but all resources we've encountered recommend deworming at LEAST by 6 weeks of age and again at 3 months of age.

 A schedule beginning at 2 weeks with deworming every 2 weeks through the 8th week is recommended by some vets, while others recommend deworming for the first time at 6 weeks.
-We deworm our puppies at 2, 4, and 6 1/2 weeks and hope you'll continue with at least monthly deworming unless your veterinarian recommends otherwise.
+We deworm our puppies at 2, 4, and 6 and 8 weeks and hope you'll continue with at least monthly deworming unless your veterinarian recommends otherwise.

 Training/Growth Stages for Puppies